-My brother, Laurence Braude, was diagnosed with idiopathic Parkinsonism, colon cancer and heart disease, all at the same time.
-He retired from his ophthalmology practice and set up a foundation to fund basic medical research on brains and neurological disorders.
+Laurence retired from his ophthalmology practice to care for his health.
+He also set up a foundation to fund basic medical research on brains and neurological disorders.
 As an associate professor, Laurence was extremely interested in furthering science through basic research.

-When Laurence died, I took over the foundation.
-I wanted to continue his mission, but I wasn’t sure how to best spend the foundation’s money.
-I posed this to a researcher and primary investigator at Johns Hopkins Medical School.
+Over the years, I became acquainted with a researcher and primary investigator at Johns Hopkins Medical School.
 She said funding from the National Institutes of Health covered salaries, but not equipment.
+I asked her,

 “What do you need for your research?”

 “A microscope,” she said.

 “Zeiss makes a good one for $150,000.”

 We’re a small foundation with assets under $2 million, and annual grants totaling $100,000.
 We used two years of funding to finance the microscope.
 The researcher was ecstatic.

 She and her colleagues used the microscope to study living nerve cells.
 They identified a growth mechanism in adults that was thought to only exist in embryos.
 This growth is closely related to the mechanism specifying the DNA in autism.

 The discovery led to a revolutionary biological definition of autism, and the researchers were published in Cell, one of the most prestigious peer-reviewed scientific journals, for their groundbreaking work.